 Guinea pigs and rabbits should always have plenty of fresh water in their water bottles.
 They can, however, drink water from bowls, but if they weren’t raised on bowl water, it can be a challenge to train them to hydrate that way later in life.

-And always consult your veterinarian if your pet won’t drink water or you suspect they aren’t drinking enough.
+Always consult your veterinarian if your pet won’t drink water or you suspect they aren’t drinking enough.
 It may be the sign of a more serious problem or underlying condition.

 Filtered water isn’t just for the human family, it’s for the pet family too.
 Brio offers many different options for water filtration that suit your needs, from standalone coolers to undersink filtration units.
-Reliable, in-house water filtration means you’ll always have plenty of fresh, pure water on hand for you and your pets.
+Reliable, in-house water filtration means you’ll always have plenty of fresh, purified water on hand for you and your pets.